zannloo/tp/docs/UserGuide.md

 - Pop up message indicating todo task created successfully.

 #### Examples:
-- When user is at the directory `~/grp-001` and keys in the following command, a todo task with description Assignment 1, will be allocated to student from path `grp-001/stu-001`.
+- When user is at the directory `~/grp-001` and keys in the following command, a todo task with description `Assignment 1`, will be allocated to student from path `grp-001/stu-001`.
     - `todo stu-001 --desc Assignment 1 `
-- When user is at the root directory `~/` and keys in the following command, a todo task with description Assignment 1, will be allocated to student from path `grp-001/stu-001`.
+- When user is at the root directory `~/` and keys in the following command, a todo task with description `Assignment 1`, will be allocated to student from path `grp-001/stu-001`.
     - `todo ~/grp-001/stu-001 --desc Assignment 1 `
-- When user is at the directory `~` and keys in the following command, a todo task with description Assignment 1, will be allocated to all students in path `~/grp-001`.
+- When user is at the directory `~` and keys in the following command, a todo task with description `Assignment 1`, will be allocated to all students in path `~/grp-001`.
     - `todo ~/grp-001 --desc Assignment 1 --all allStu`

 ### Create Deadline task : `deadline`